6.54. kink/io/FILE¶

 target

-`realpath` fetches the absolute real path of `Path`, resolving symlinks, links such as '..', duplicated path separators and so on.
+`realpath` fetches the absolute real path of `Path`, resolving symlinks, hardlinks like '..', duplicated path separators, and so on.

 Config methods: